Apply for a hunting permit

 - Wanaka roar ballot

 - Coastal Otago ballots: Waianakarua, Glencoe, Mill Creek, Waipori Falls

 - Murihiku ballots: Waikaia, Leithen Bush, MacLennan, Tautuku, Blue Mountains

 Restricted hunting areas

 Nationally there are approximately 110 restricted hunting areas that are available to the public and managed by DOC.
 These areas sit outside the online open area hunting blocks and the popular roar and rut ballots.

-DOC will honour any remaining restricted hunting permits or bookings (booked prior to Alert Level 4) once New Zealand has returned to Alert Level 2.
+DOC is honouring any remaining restricted hunting permits or bookings (booked prior to Alert Level 4).
 Restricted hunting permits will be subject to any COVID-19 restrictions that may apply, as well as local restrictions.